Banstein/my-budget/README.md

 ## Show your support

 Give a ⭐ if you like this project!

-Special thanks to the designer
+Special thanks to the designer [Gregoire Vella](https://www.behance.net/gregoirevella)

 ## 📝 License